Masoud917/Emission-Calculator-for-different-retrofit-scenarios-RC-Simulator/README.md

 I have developed a code to facilitate retrofit decision-making for handling large data.
-This API allows for the analysis of various building types, including commercial and residential properties, to establish a robust decision-making process for companies and municipalities seeking to retrofit a district with minimal emissions.
+This code allows for the analysis of various building types, including commercial and residential properties, to establish a robust decision-making process for companies and municipalities seeking to retrofit a district with minimal emissions.